p-lambda/wilds/dataset_preprocessing/encode-tfbs/README.md

 #### Instructions

-1. Download the human genome sequence (hg19 assembly) in FASTA format from http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/hg19.fa.gz into `SEQUENCE_PATH`.
+1. Download the human genome sequence (hg19 assembly) in FASTA format from http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/hg19.fa.gz and extract it into `SEQUENCE_PATH`.

 2. Run `python prep_sequence.py --seq_path SEQUENCE_PATH --output_dir OUTPUT_DIR` to write the fasta file found in `SEQUENCE_PATH` to a numpy array archive in `OUTPUT_DIR`.